richardklingler/mystrom/README.md

 is of this sensor really. myStrom advertises it as additional feature for monitoring room temperatures.

 Still you might use it as a thermal protection as the sensor reports a much higher temperature when you switch on a load.

+### myStrom WiFi PIR

+#### myStrom WiFI PIR test points

+Following test pads have been identified on the ESP32 main board:

+    VCC
+    GND
+    TXD
+    RXD
+    GPIO0

+Following pins are also exposed as test pads, so I assume those are for the PIR and ambient light sensor:

+    GPIO19
+    GPIO22

+#### myStrom WiFI PIR GPIO mapping